Machu Picchu Tour

 - Vistadome train ticket from Poroy to Aguas Calientes and Aguas Calientes to Poroy

-- Bus round trip from Aguas Calientes to Machu Picchu
+- Round trip shuttle tickets from Aguas Calientes to Machu Picchu

 - Admission ticket for Machu Picchu